walkermatt/longwayaround.org.uk/src/notes/recursivley-delete-empty-directories.rst

     for /F "tokens=*" %f in ('dir /AD /S /B ^| sort /R') do echo rd "%f"

 This command generates a list of all directories and sub directories below the current directory in bare format (just the path) sorted in reverse order.
-The remove directory command (rm) is then called for each item in the list.
-The rm command will only delete empty directories so those directories containing files or other directories will not be deleted.
+The remove directory command (rd) is then called for each item in the list.
+The rd command will only delete empty directories so those directories containing files or other directories will not be deleted.